mrsean8615/IS5700-Final/README.md

 Project Overview.

-All basic funcnality requirements are implemented within the project.
+All basic functionality requirements are implemented within the project.

 Some notes on what I could've done better:
 I started make api calls in unique files to check if things were working.
 This led to my foolish decision to not make a api hook for this.